 If you can’t afford a 4WD camper, we recommend hiring a high clearance mini SUV.
 We managed to get by just fine in ours, despite a few hairy moments.

-If you’ve been on the road for a while, it’s a good place to stop, relax, and stock up on supplies before hitting the Namibian highways to your next destination.
+If you’ve been on the road for a while, Windhoek is a good place to stop, relax, and stock up on all your supplies before hitting the Namibian highways to your next destination.

-If you are spending time in Windhoek, we recommending the following: Christuskirche, the Parliament Gardens, the Old Breweries Craft Market, and hit up one of the beer houses (it is little Germany after all).
+If you are spending time in Windhoek, we recommend checking out the follow places: Christuskirche (Christ Church), the Parliament Gardens, the Old Breweries Craft Market, and hit up one of the beer houses (it is little Germany after all).